melissakikta/Kikta_Vehicle_Builder/README.md

 TypeScript command-line application that prompts for information on user options for cars, motorbikes, and trucks.

 ## 📚 Description
-This application is designed to quickly and easily create a README file from a series of prompts in the command-line.
-Creating a thorough README is nessecary for communicating the benefits of the application.
-It is also a time consuming process to format the information in a professional manner.
-This application acts a template that will create the README in the professional manner desired in less time and energy.

 This application is designed to allow the user to access information about cars and add options for truck and motorbikes.
 Through a series of prompts the user can create new vehicles or select existing vehicles.
 Based on the selection of of new or exsisting cars, the user can perform additional actions with the vehicle.

 A video tutorial canbe found [here](https://drive.google.com/file/d/1VYYYCFIlldMwhfwWw4gv_wHdUftWJcuP/view?usp=sharing)